Floby/node-geste/README.md

 node-geste
 ==========

-> A small binary that calls a requirable jest exectuable
+> A small binary that calls a requirable jest executable

 Install
 -------